OpenReqEU/conformance-to-templates/README.md

 ### Main functionalities

-There are two type of operations (each method has a more extensive description in its own operation box):
+There are two types of operations (each method has a more extensive description in its own operation box):

     - Main methods
         - InTemplates: Adds the input templates to the service's database and assigns them to a specified organization.
 The templates must be written following a defined format explained later in this section.